Kagami/webmify/README.md

 ## webmify

 Fix sites to make WebMs playable in Edge.
-Only VP9 WebMs currently work.
+Only VP9 and Opus formats currently work.

 ### Supported sites